BryanWilhite/Blog/2019-06/studio-status-report.md

 ### month-4 was all about upgrading `SonghayCore` 🐰🕳

-I have started using GitHub projects to batch issues together to mark a release.
+I have started using GitHub projects to batch issues together to mark a NuGet release.
 My first project, [version 3.1.3 release](https://github.com/BryanWilhite/SonghayCore/projects/1), records the miserable but compelling details around moving [`SonghayCore`](https://github.com/BryanWilhite/SonghayCore) into [the .NET Core multi-targeting space](https://github.com/BryanWilhite/SonghayCore/issues/20#issuecomment-489815352).

 The feeling around doing this work is that of optimistic relief that [`SonghayCore`](https://github.com/BryanWilhite/SonghayCore) has never been more stable and it should be far easier to maintain going forward.
 This should prevent me from falling into a costly rabbit hole while trying to dig pits of success.
 Too much of my time _on this planet_ has been spent on building infrastructure instead of publications and presentations for _people_.